jschlieffen/flesnet/contrib/flesctl/zib_flesctl/README.md

 Getting started
 ---------------

+In order to check if flesctrl is ready for a start, one can execute:

+  `python3 setup_checker.py`

+This Program checks if every libary is installed, every file exists and have the right permissions and validate the parameter defined in the configfile.

 To start flesctrl one needs to firstly allocate the nodes required.
 This can be done by using the command

   `./exec.sh`